 - 100% online – The Access to Higher Education Diploma (Nursing) is delivered entirely online, so you can make your way through the course modules and assignments from the comfort of your own home

-- No term time restrictions – You have one year to complete your Access to HE Diploma, and you can begin studying as soon as you enrol!
+- No term time restrictions – You have two years to complete your Access to HE Diploma, and you can begin studying as soon as you enrol!
 You won’t have to wait for term times, but you will be given assignment submission deadlines, which will be outlined in an Individual Learning Plan

 - No exams – Unlike A Levels, you do not have to pass an exam to achieve your Level 3 diploma.
 Instead, you will be tasked with a series of online written assignments, which will be based on the topics covered in your modules

-- Get university ready within 1 year – While you may have one year to achieve your Access to Higher Education Diploma, the average time it takes our learners to complete this Nurse course is 9-12 months.
+- Get university ready within 1 year – While you may have two years to achieve your Access to Higher Education Diploma, the average time it takes our learners to complete this Nurse course is 9-12 months.
 This is significantly less than the time it takes to achieve two or more A Levels in a traditional setting

 After You Have Become a Nurse